COMP 7014 Optimising Networks

 Coordinator Ante Prodan Opens in new window

 Description As a Cisco Academy, Western Sydney University can offer this Cisco Certified Network Professional course, 'Troubleshooting and Maintaining Cisco IP Networks' (TSHOOT).
 Cisco Systems are worldwide leaders in networking technologies, for telecommunication, corporate and private networking.
-This online unit will be provide the knowledge, understanding and skills to troubleshoot communication on large-scale data networks using Cisco equipment and extend your research skills.
+This online subject will be provide the knowledge, understanding and skills to troubleshoot communication on large-scale data networks using Cisco equipment and extend your research skills.
 Students will be provided with hands-on lab experience via Netlabs?.
 Students who successfully complete this module can progress and complete the CCNP TSHOOT certification with Cisco.